ermlickw/AIT690/PatentPredictionProject/README.md

 ### Xiaojie Guo
 ### Nidhi Mehrotra

+##
-This project propose a novel patent graphical neural network (P-GNN) approach for the task of automated patent classification.
+This project proposes a novel patent graphical neural network (P-GNN) approach for the task of automated patent classification.
 Two experiments are performed on the benchmarked WIPO-alpha dataset.

-## Data processing:
+## Data Processing:

 The file factory.py is used to process the raw dataset and embed the patent documents into feature vectors.
 The output of this file is train-D.npy, test-D.npy, train_label-D.npy and test_label-D.npy, as well as the saved classifiers and confusion matrix plots.